 Data Processing

 We mosaicked twenty 1-degree tiles of SRTM elevation data to create a digital elevation map for our study area.
 For this we used R code (R Development Core Team, 2014) provided by Justin Braaten at the Laboratory for Applications of Remote Sensing in Ecology at Oregon State University.
 To process the Landsat imagery, we used the R LandsatLinkr package (Braaten et al. 2015), which spatially and spectrally links MSS Landsat imagery to TM, and ETM+ data.
-Within LandsatLinkr we projected all data to North America Albers Equal-Area Conic, as LandsatLinkr has not yet been developed to work with projections outside of North America.
+Within LandsatLinkr we projected all of the data to North America Albers Equal-Area Conic, as LandsatLinkr has not yet been developed to work with projections outside of North America.
 For MSS imagery, LandsatLinkr decompresses, stacks, resamples, reprojects, and georegisters the scenes.
-It then converts the data to top-of-atmosphere radiance and surface reflectance, which it then pairs with digital elevation data to create a cloud mask.
+It then converted the data to top-of-atmosphere radiance and surface reflectance, which it then paired with digital elevation data to create a cloud mask.
 TM and ETM+ data downloaded from the USGS Bulk Surface Reflectance Interface already includes atmospheric corrections and cloud masks derived from LEDAPS, so for scenes from these sensors LandsatLinkr only decompresses, stacks, resamples, and reprojects the data.
 Then LandsatLinkr calculates tasseled cap indices for all scenes, calibrates MSS to TM scenes, and then produces annual, cloud-free composites based on mean pixel values for all overlapping, cloud-free areas within a year.

 Although the LandsatLinkr program documentation recommends using as many images as possible from within a phenological season each year, we were concerned that compositing later dates after which burning had occurred with earlier dates from the same year, before fires started, would cause the composited spectral values in burned areas to be diluted relative to if we used only a single image after the fires had occurred.
-However, if we prioritized capturing all fires from within the January-March dry season and only selected the very latest dates from this period each year, this would prevent LandsatLinkr from finding cloud-free pixels across several dates in order to create a single cloud-free image for each year.
+However, if we prioritized capturing all fires from within the January-March dry season and only selected the very latest dates from this period each year; this would prevent LandsatLinkr from finding cloud-free pixels across several dates in order to create a single cloud-free image for each year.
 Therefore, to balance this tradeoff between diluting the spectral signature of burned areas and losing information to clouds, we decided to use the scene from the latest date from January to March with few to no clouds each year.
 When there were moderate levels of clouds at later dates, we paired them with earlier, cloud-free dates.

 Although LandTrendr is able to incorporate Landsat 8 imagery, LandsatLinkr does not currently support processing of OLI data.
 We therefore manually prepared the OLI surface reflectance product for use in LandTrendr by applying the tasseled cap transformation coefficients derived by Baig et al. (2014), and reclassifying the FMask cloud mask to a binary map.
-We then projected all of theses layer to North America Albers Equal Area Conic to match the project of the LandsatLinkr outputs.
+We then projected all of these layers to North America Albers Equal Area Conic to match the project of the LandsatLinkr outputs.

 In addition to the Landsat data, we processed the Burned Area product data in ArcMap to show yearly and monthly occurrences of wildfire in our study area.
-We accomplished this by ArcMap, we clipped the MODIS Burned Area product to the extent of our study area and created polygons for fires that occurred there within each year.
+We accomplished this by ArcMap; we clipped the MODIS Burned Area product to the extent of our study area and created polygons for fires that occurred there within each year.

 [Will include information about point locations derived from ancillary field data and literature in final draft]